xJaiki/ThaAlony/README.md

 - 👋 Yo, I’m @ThaAlony, an italian developer wanna be
 - 👀 I’m interested in finding my own way..
 - 🌱 I was born in 2003 so right now im still in school, even if i'm lazy af
-- 💞️ I’m collaborating with MasterVerse
+- 💞️ I’m collaborating with some of my friends
 - 📫 You can reach me on discord [ https://discord.gg/dSnNVfq3E9 ] ( im the owner )

 <!---